Are you a bibliophile? Are you the sort of person who always has their head in a book?

 Learn more here.

-If you love writing book reviews, another option is to become a book blogger or influencer.
+If you’re an avid reader who loves writing book reviews and discussing books, another option is to become a book blogger.

 Unlike the sites listed above, you won’t get paid per review if you publish on your own blog.
 It will take longer to see an income.